Hammad1007/SQL-Commands/README.md

 **Structured Querry Language** aka SQL is a powerful language and is not at all a case sensitive language.
 It is used for the back end development and is frequently used for handling the databases.

-This repository talks about the basic commands we use in SQL.
-There are things related to DDL and DML.

 The file includes the following functions:

 1. Insert